-Reporting has to be a constant: just because you were compliant today, that doesn’t necessarily mean you’ll be compliant tomorrow.
+Reporting must be consistent and proven: just because you were compliant today, that doesn’t necessarily mean you’ll be compliant tomorrow.
 If that sounds daunting, the good news is that once your reporting structure and processes are in place, most of the hard work is done.
-With all four stages of audit, rationalise, enforce and reporting complete, and a cloud access security broker (CASB) solution in place, the organisation is much closer to compliance than it was at the journey’s outset.
+With all four stages of audit, rationalise, enforce, and reporting complete, and a Next Generation Secure Web Gateway forming the foundation of a secure edge solution, the organisation is much closer to compliance than it was at the journey’s outset.

 So although reporting is the final piece of the GDPR compliance puzzle, this doesn’t mean that the journey is over.
 Seasoned travelers say that it’s not about the destination, it’s about the journey.
 And on that note, with the hard work done and everything in place to ensure your organisation is ready for the GDPR, maybe it’s time for a holiday…?